 1. Why migrate to a Brazilian manufacturer: the problem is not technical, it is operational

-Brands like KSB, Sulzer, Flowserve, Grundfos, Ebara and Goulds are technically excellent.
-There is no discussion about quality.
+The installed pump is almost always technically sound — the decision to replace it is rarely about equipment quality.
 What drives migration is not the equipment itself, but the set of operational frictions that appear throughout an industrial pump's service life: spare parts delivery times, lead time for new units, technical support in a different time zone, contract in foreign currency, and dependency on intermediary representatives for field diagnosis.

 Under normal market conditions, typical lead time for a centrifugal pump imported from Europe or the US ranges from 16 to 24 weeks, and that is for standard catalog equipment.
 In logistical bottleneck situations (as occurred in 2021-2022), this period can double.